Mosaic Balloon Frames Tips & Tricks from Karin Holt, the US Distributor for the Nikoloon Mosaic Frames created in Europe.

 How much do you charge?

-Jenny charged $175 each for the 4 foot numbers in her photos.
+Jenny charged $175 each for the 4 foot numbers in her photos in Canada.
 The key to pricing for profit so you can grow your thriving balloon business is to fully track your business expenses and overhead.
+When you crunch the numbers for your supplies, time and overhead you may need to charge more to make it worth your time.

 To access tips for financial success check out another free webinar from our financial pros Joe and Elizabeth, 10 tip to financial success for your Balloon Business.